apache/drill/_docs/sql-reference/sql-window-functions/020-aggregate-window-functions.md

 parent: "SQL Window Functions"
 ---

-## Aggregate Window Functions

 Window functions operate on a set of rows and return a single value for each row from the underlying query.
-See SQL Window Functions.
+The OVER() clause differentiates window functions from other analytical and reporting functions.
+See [SQL Window Functions Introduction]({{site.baseurl}}/docs/sql-window-functions-introduction/).
 You can use certain aggregate functions as window functions in Drill.
-The OVER() clause differentiates window functions from other analytical and reporting functions.

-The following table lists the aggregate functions that you can use as window functions in Drill with supported data types and descriptions of each function:
+The following table lists the aggregate window functions with supported data types and descriptions:

 | Window Function | Argument Type                                                                   | Return Type                                                                                                                                               | Description                                                                                                                                                                                                                                                 |